duylevietluu/devnotes/README.md

 - Create and edit notes: Logged-in users can create new notes and edit their existing notes.
 - Markdown support: Users can write their notes using Markdown syntax for formatting.
 - Like: Users can like on notes posted by other users.

+## SSR and SEO
+- The DevNotes project leverages Next.js 13 to harness its powerful Server Side Rendering (SSR) and SEO features.
+- SSR pre-renders the web pages on the server, including user-generated notes written in Markdown, resulting in faster initial page load and improved search engine visibility.
+- Next.js provides customizable title tags and meta tags, enabling dynamic generation of meaningful information for search engines.
+- These SEO elements optimize the project for search engine indexing, enhancing discoverability of user notes.
+- By utilizing Next.js 13's SSR and SEO capabilities, DevNotes delivers a superior user experience and showcases advanced technical proficiency and attention to detail.

 ## Installation